 David N. DeJong earned his Bachelor of Arts degree (summa cum laude) from Central College in Iowa in 1985 and his doctorate from the University of Iowa in 1989, both in economics.
 He joined the University of Pittsburgh as an Assistant Professor in the Kenneth P. Dietrich School of Arts and Sciences’ Department of Economics in 1989; he was promoted to Professor in 2001 and served as Department Chair from 2006-2010.
-He currently serves as Vice Provost for Academic Planning and Resources Management.
+He currently serves as Executive Vice Provost.
 He has also served as a Visiting Professor at the Institute for Advanced Studies in Vienna, DiTella University in Buenos Aires, and the Kiel Institute for the World Economy in Kiel, Germany.

 As a Professor, DeJong’s service beyond scholarly and instructional activities included service as a member of or representative to the University Planning and Budgeting Committee’s Parameters Subcommittee, the Advisory Committee for the Admission of Student Athletes, the NCAA Athletics Certification Subcommittee on Academic Integrity, the Faculty Admissions Support Team, and the Budget Committee of the Board of Trustees.